Wyoming-class battleship: Service history

 After entering service, both ships were assigned to the Atlantic Fleet.
 The ships took part in the normal routine of training and fleet maneuvers off the east coast of the United States and in the Caribbean, interspersed with periodic maintenance.
 Both ships toured the Mediterranean in late 1913, making stops in Italy and France, among others.
 In April 1914, Arkansas was involved in the occupation of Veracruz during the Mexican Revolution, and Wyoming arrived later to support the operation.
 Two men from Arkansas earned the Medal of Honor for their actions during the initial occupation of the city.
 After the United States declared war on Germany on 6 April 1917, Wyoming, along with the rest of Battleship Division 9 (BatDiv 9), steamed to Britain to reinforce the Royal Navy's Grand Fleet, stationed in Scapa Flow.
 Arkansas initially remained in the United States, training gun crews for the expanding wartime fleet.
 In July 1918, she too was sent to Britain.
 Neither ship saw action during the war, though they were present when the German High Seas Fleet surrendered in November 1918.

 From mid-1919 to mid-1921, Arkansas and Wyoming served in the Pacific Fleet, with the latter serving as the flagship of BatDiv 6.
-During this time, the ships made a tour of Central and South American countries, culminating in a visit to Valparaiso, where they took part in a naval review for the Chilean president.
+During this time, the ships made a tour of Central and South American countries, culminating in a visit to Valparaíso, Chile, where they took part in a naval review for the Chilean president.
 Both battleships returned in service with the Atlantic Fleet in mid-1921.
 They returned to their peacetime routine of training and maneuvers and periodic maintenance.
 In the summers, the ships would generally take midshipmen from the US Naval Academy on training cruises.
 In June 1925, Arkansas assisted relief efforts after the 1925 Santa Barbara earthquake.
 From late 1925 to late 1926, Arkansas received her reconstruction, followed by Wyoming in 1927.
 In 1929 and 1930, Arkansas visited European waters on midshipmen cruises; she made stops in several countries.
 Wyoming was reduced to a training ship in 1931 in accordance with the London Naval Treaty, and she spent the next decade conducting training cruises for midshipmen and NROTC cadets.